 For example, you do not lose marks for wrong answers in the AP exams.
 This means, if you do not know the answer to a question, it is better to guess rather than leave it blank.
 This way, you have a 50% chance of being right.

-The IB exams on the other hand does not focus too much on multiple choice questions and their point scheme is quite different.
-The maximum score you can get for each question is mentioned on the test paper itself.
+The IB exams, on the other hand, do not focus too much on multiple-choice questions.
+Their point scheme is also quite different.
+The maximum score you can get for each question is mentioned in the test itself.
 A good strategy for taking the IB exams is to first answer all questions that are worth higher points and then answer the lower point questions.

 Start Preparing Well Ahead Of The Exams

-Both the IB and the AP have vast curriculum that make it impossible to revise at the last minute.
+Both the IB and the AP have vast curriculum that makes it impossible to revise at the last minute.
 Starting early and pacing yourself is the only way to retain everything without getting burned out.
 Set a study schedule and try and keep to it as much as possible.
-Maintaining a healthy diet and getting enough sleep during this prep period are just as important.
+Maintaining a healthy diet and getting enough sleep during this prep period is just as important.